sosiristseng/sosiristseng.github.io/docs/code/devops/git/ssh-login-git.md

 ssh -vT git@github.com
 ```

 Accept its fingerprint if prompted.
 If you see "Hi user!
-You've successfully authenticated, but GitHub does not provide shell access)" that means login is successful.
+You've successfully authenticated, but GitHub does not provide shell access" that means login is successful.

 GitLab: